Contents

 For example, Britain’s online porn ban could arguably push youngsters into more nefarious ways of circumventing the restrictions.
 For example, the easiest way for users to bypass online blocks is to use TOR browsers and Virtual Private Networks.

-As demonstrated in Canada, forcing users to explore darker, more unregulated areas of the web potentially makes users more vulnerable to attack by cybercriminals.
+As demonstrated in Canada, forcing users to explore darker, more unregulated areas of the web can potentially make them more vulnerable to cybercriminals’ attacks.

-Perhaps one of the biggest trends we can see which is of particular concern to online marketplaces is being able to monitor, regulate, and abide by laws across different areas.
+Perhaps one of the biggest trends we can see, which is particularly concerning to online marketplaces, is the ability to monitor, regulate, and abide by laws across different areas.

-Laws pertaining to the sale of weapons, drugs, and other restricted items differ between countries, regions, and states.
-In addition, age restrictions can vary too.
+Laws governing the sale of weapons, drugs, and other restricted items differ between countries, regions, and states.
+Age restrictions can also vary.

-While it’s not hard to imagine that an online age/ISP/location verification (or a simple ‘Where We Deliver’ policy) would solve such issues, the fact remains that these factors have major ramifications for sites that operate internationally.
+While it’s not hard to imagine that an online age/ISP/location verification (or a simple ‘Where We Deliver’ policy) would solve such issues, these factors have major ramifications for sites that operate internationally.

 And given that there’s rife speculation that Amazon could soon sell cannabis, it’s only a matter of time before these issues take center stage – which can ultimately only be positive for governments and marketplaces alike.